Teacher Education Department

 Praxis II Content Test:

-Effective fall 2014 semester, all educator preparation candidates seeking certification are required to take a Praxis II content test in each endorsement area of their preparation prior to being recommended for teacher certification.
-Furthermore, effective fall 2015 semester, all educator preparation candidates are required to receive a passing score on the Praxis II content test in each endorsement area of their preparation prior to being recommended for teacher certification.
+Effective fall 2015 semester, all educator preparation candidates seeking certification are required to take a Praxis II content test in each endorsement area of their preparation prior to being awarded initial teacher certification through the Nebraska Department of Education (NDE).
+It is recommended that candidates take the Praxis II content test the semester prior to their clinical practice semester.

 This link (http://www.ets.org/praxis/ne/requirements) will take you to the ETS website page for the Nebraska Department of Education requirements.
 The page lists the Nebraska requirements for each endorsement area.

 Application for Admission to Educator Preparation Program (EPP)

 Formal admission policies can be found on the college website at http://coe.unomaha.edu/oss/PreEdadmissions.php .
 (Deadlines for applying are October 1 for spring semester; and March 1 and June 1 for fall semester.)
 Admission is selective.
 Meeting the criteria for applying does not ensure admission to the educator preparation program.

 All students accepted into the educator preparation program must complete a background check.
 The background check must be conducted in the time frame and by the vendor determined by the College of Education.
 The student is responsible for the cost of the background check.

 Upon formal admission to educator preparation, all students are required to purchase LiveText, a web-based interface that documents progress in regard to program standards.